Hyperbolic triangles without embedded eigenvalues

 \section{Perturbation theory for hyperbolic triangles with one cusp}

 In this section we use the results of the previous section to explain how Theorem \ref{thm:GenNocf} can be deduced from the existence of a triangle with a cusp that has no nonconstant Neumann eigenfunctions.
-This fact may probably be considered as folklore and follows the general philosophy of using analyticity to prove generic spectral results (see \cite{HJ09}).
-The main task here is thus construct a real-analytic family of quadratic forms that is associated with each real-analytic path in the moduli space of triangles.
+This fact might be considered to be folklore as it follows from the general philosophy of using analyticity to prove generic spectral results (see \cite{HJ09}).
+The main task here is to construct a real-analytic family of quadratic forms that is associated with each real-analytic path in the moduli space of triangles.